mkbrwr/smol/ReadMe.md

 # RTT
 pyocd rtt --address 0x200009dc

-It's an address from .map file for .bss._SEGGER_RTT And can change when code is changed.
+0x200009dc is an address from .map file for .bss._SEGGER_RTT And can change when code is changed.